Yoast/PHPUnit-Polyfills/README.md

   run: phpunit
 ```

+You [can look at this code as a reference](https://github.com/jrfnl/bug-report-reproduction-scenarios/tree/phpunit-polyfills/issue-125-setup-php-with-polyfills) for a complete Github Action setup that tests on all PHP versions that WordPress supports.

 :point_right: If you rely on Composer for autoloading your project files, you will still need to run `composer dump-autoload --dev` and include the project local `vendor/autoload.php` file as/in your test bootstrap.

 > :mortar_board: Why this works: